We look forward to seeing you!

 UC is Smoke-Free

-All University of California campuses are tobacco and smoke-free.
+Since 2014, all University of California campuses are tobacco and smoke-free.
 Smoking, the use of smokeless tobacco products, e-cigarettes, and unregulated nicotine products are strictly prohibited.
-The change has been made to ensure the health and well-being of everyone on campus.
+The change was made to ensure the health and well-being of everyone on campus.
 For more information, visit tobaccofree.ucsc.edu

 During all performances and formal lectures, please do not: